nirajgiriXD/PDF-Generator/README.md

 ## Description

-This website is for creating pdf out of given html template.
+This website is for generating pdf out of given html template.

 ---